- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 If a janitorial service left a wet floor without warning signs, or a snow removal company failed to salt icy steps, they may be directly liable.
 These companies often carry commercial general liability insurance.

-Key factor: Was the contractor hired to perform the specific task (e.g., mopping, snow removal) that led to the hazard?
+Key factor: Was the contractor hired to perform the specific task (such as mopping or snow removal) that led to the hazard?

 5. Tenants or Unit Owners

 Example: A tenant’s guest slips on a broken tile in the tenant’s bathroom.
-The tenant knew the tile was loose but didn’t warn the guest or request a repair.
+The tenant knew the tile was loose but did not warn the guest or request a repair.
 The tenant may be liable, not the landlord.

 Key factor: Did the tenant have actual knowledge of the danger and fail to warn or remedy it?